mebusy/notes/dev_notes/Algorithm_On_Strings.md

 ---

  - The trick here is to introduce the count array.
-    - The count array describes the number of apearances of a given symbol , in the first i postion of the last collumn.

  - Introducing Count Array
     - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/AOS_BWM_count_array.png)
+    - The count array describes the number of apearances of a given symbol
+        - the count array imply the order of sorted symbol
+        - in this case , we records all count arrays **for every substring of LastColumn --  in python:  Text_Last_Column[:i]
-    - so you have the array of #occurrences for every symbol , trough this array, you can calculate the index where every symbol first appear in first column(sorted) (FIRSTOCCURRENCE).
+    - so you have the array of #occurrences for every symbol
+        - through the count array of entire LastColumn , you can calculate the index where every symbol first appear in first column(sorted)
+        - this is **FIRSTOCCURRENCE**.
  - bettern Algorithm !!!
-    - Count<symbol>( i, LastColumn )
+    - Count\<symbol\>( i, LastColumn )
-        - it's 2D array
+        - can be implemented by  2D array ?  what about the memory usage ?
-        - return #occurrences of *symbol* in the first i positions of LastColumn.
+        - return #occurrences of *symbol* in LastColumn[:i] -- first i position in LastColumn .

 ```
 BetterBWMatching( FIRSTOCCURRENCE , LastColumn , Pattern , Count  )